newrelic/newrelic-cf/README.md

 ```

 **Additional Note**
 If you would like to add more Services / Accounts after completing this process, it's easy.
+You'll simply need to add your new plan(s), restage the broker and then enable the access.
 Here's how:
 ```
-cf env NRPLANS <JSON_OBJ>
+cf env NRPLANS: '[{"planName" : "My-New-Plan", "licenseKey" : "71234567890123456789012345678901234aabbc"}]'
 cf restage MY_SAMPLE_APP
+cf enable-service-access MY_SAMPLE_APP
 ```
 where JSON_OBJ = the new set of plans with new license keys.
 (The old ones will stay in tact).